Assistant District Attorneys

-- Participate in mock trials.
-Many colleges and universities offer a mock trial program for students to participate in while earning their degree.
-Law school is very competitive and competing in mock trials will give you an opportunity to argue cases and learn about the judicial process.
+You will want to participate in mock trials.
+Many colleges and universities offer a mock trial program for students to participate in while earning their degrees.
+Law school is very competitive, and competing in mock trials will give you an opportunity to argue cases and learn about the judicial process.

 Step 2: Take the LSAT

 In order to apply to law school, students will need to take the Law School Admission Test (LSAT).
 The LSAT is a standardized exam that tests applicants on reading comprehension, logical reasoning and analytical thinking.
 Many law schools require that candidates sign up with an account at the Law School Admission Council (LSAC).
 This account allows applicants to send academic transcripts and LSAT scores electronically to law schools.

 Law school takes three years to complete.
 In the beginning of the program, students focus on areas involving general law practices like civil procedure, torts and criminal law.
 After gaining a foundation in the field, students can choose electives suited to their future work.
 Students who want to work as assistant district attorneys may pursue advanced coursework in criminal law and litigation.
 In addition to learning in classrooms, students may do clinical trials under the supervision of experienced lawyers.

 It's a good idea to gain experience in the field.
 As an aspiring assistant district attorney, you may want to consider participating in an internship at a district attorney's office.
 In addition to gaining experience in the field, an internship also offers you an opportunity to network and make connections for future employment.